Should vaccinated people mask up with COVID-19 cases rising? | Federal News Network

 Should vaccinated people mask up with COVID-19 cases rising?

-The U.S. Centers for Disease Control and Prevention has not changed its advice that fully vaccinated people can safely go without masks in most situations.
-But Dr. Rochelle Walensky, the agency’s director, said local decisions on mask mandates could vary depending on vaccination levels and whether there’s a surge.
+Yes.
+In places where the virus is surging, the U.S. Centers for Disease Control and Prevention recommends that vaccinated people return to wearing masks in public indoor places.

-Los Angeles County recently started requiring residents to wear masks indoors regardless of vaccination status, for example, and officials in New Orleans are urging people to do the same.
+The CDC recently announced the updated guidance, citing new evidence that vaccinated people who get breakthrough infections could carry enough virus in their noses and throats to infect others.

-Though COVID-19 vaccines greatly reduce the chance of severe illness and death and remain effective against variants, some experts said wearing a mask is a reasonable precaution since it’s still possible to get infected.
+COVID-19 vaccines greatly reduce the chance of severe illness and death and remain effective against variants, including the now predominant delta variant.
+But it’s still possible to get infected.

-Masking could also help prevent the spread of the virus to children too young for vaccination and people with weak immune systems.
+Masking could prevent the spread of the virus to children too young for vaccination and people with weak immune systems.

-“Personally, I continue to wear a mask when going into public spaces outside of my household, both for my own protection and for the sake of my community,” said virus researcher Angela Rasmussen of the Vaccine and Infectious Disease Organization at the University of Saskatchewan.
+In short, the vaccine protects you.
+A mask protects others in case you are carrying the virus without knowing it.

-Dr. William Schaffner, an infectious disease expert at Vanderbilt University, said a “belt-and-suspenders” approach also makes sense for people who are older or have health issues and are more vulnerable to getting severely ill if infected.
+You can find out your county’s level of coronavirus transmission at the CDC’s COVID-19 data tracker website.
+The CDC recommends indoor masking in areas where transmission is substantial or high.
+Those areas are marked in orange and red on the site.

 The AP is answering your questions about the coronavirus in this series.
 Submit them at: FactCheck@AP.org.
 Read more here: